Aeronavics/coax-testrig/README.md

 Both methods collect the data through the serial port through the arduino and your computer.

-- If you want ot use the GUI navigate to the "GUI" branch inside this repository
+- If you want ot use the GUI navigate to the "GUI" folder inside this repository
-- If you wish to use the terminal method then navigate to the "Serial" branch.
+- If you wish to use the terminal method then navigate to the "terminal" folder.

 Data analysis scripts have been set up for each individual method.
-More information is contained inside of those branch's
+More information is contained inside of those folders.